reconSF/nodejs-clickstack/README.md

 cd sampleapp
 zip -r ../app.zip *

-bees app:deploy -a playground/node -t node -RPLUGIN.SRC.node=STACKURL ../app.zip
+bees app:deploy -t nodejs ../app.zip

+That is it - you can also use your own ClickStack url, or a specific nodejs version via appending:

+-R PLUGIN.SRC.node=https://s3.amazonaws.com/clickstacks/admin/nodejs-plugin-0.10.5.zip

 STACKURL can be found (use the latest) from https://developer.cloudbees.com/bin/view/RUN/ClickStack